syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Get-Selected-Rows-in-GridDataBoundGrid.md

 # How to Get Selected Rows in GridDataBoundGrid

+This page explains How to Get Selected Rows in GridDataBoundGrid and more details.

+## How to Get Selected Rows in GridDataBoundGrid

 To get the selected row use GetSelectedRows method.
 It returns GridRangeInfoList object, an array of GridRangeInfo objects.
 This method has two arguments,

 * bRangeRowsOnly